Host traits and environmental variation shape gut microbiota diversity in wild threespine stickleback

 Results

-Our findings reveal substantial variation in gut microbiota composition and diversity among populations, with host traits exerting a stronger influence on bacterial alpha diversity than environmental characteristics.
-Host morphology, which is indicative of trophic ecology, was linked to gut microbiota divergence among populations, suggesting that dietary specialization may play a role in shaping the stickleback gut microbiota.
-Within and across populations, we only observed a weakly defined core microbiota and limited sharing of ASVs among hosts, indicating that gut microbiota composition is individualized.
+Our findings reveal substantial variation in gut microbiota composition and diversity among populations, with host traits exerting a relatively stronger influence on bacterial alpha diversity than environmental characteristics.
+Previous studies have suggested a link between stickleback body shape and niche specialization, and our results indicate that aspects of host morphology may be associated with gut microbiota divergence among populations, though whether this is related to trophic ecology remains to be explored.
+Within and across populations, we only observed a weakly defined core microbiota and limited sharing of amplicon sequence variants (ASVs) among hosts, indicating that gut microbiota composition is individualized.
 Additionally, we detected sex-dependent differences in microbial diversity, opening avenues for future research into the mechanisms driving this variation.

 Conclusions

 In sum, our study emphasizes the need to consider both host-associated and environmental factors in shaping gut microbiota dynamics and highlights the complex interplay between host organisms, their associated microbial communities, and the environment in natural settings.
-Ultimately, these insights enhance our understanding of host-microbiota interactions and their eco-evolutionary implications.
+Ultimately, these insights add to our understanding of the eco-evolutionary implications of host-microbiota interactions while underscoring the need for further investigation into the underlying mechanisms.